kinojms/obsidian-notes/STCLOUD/V. AWS Cloud Security.md

 2. Enable multi-factor authentication (MFA)
 3. Use AWS CloudTrail for logging and to track user activity on your account
 4. Enable a billing report, such as the AWS Cost and Usage Report
+# Securing Accounts
+## AWS Organizations
+- enables you to consolidat